Hilliard Scholar events

 Silvina Montrul is professor of Spanish and linguistics at the University of Illinois at Urbana-Champaign, former head of the department of Spanish, Italian and Portuguese (2010-2016) and former director of the Second Language Acquisition and Teacher Education program (2008-2011).
 She is the founder and director of the Second Language Acquisition and Bilingualism Lab since 2007 and has been co-editor of the journal Second Language Research since 2011.
 She is also the founder and director of the University Language Academy for Children.
 Moreover, Montrul is a leading advocate on heritage speaker education and has actively worked to research this population.
 She is the author of four books and dozens of peer-reviewed articles on the subject.
 She is also an advisory board member of the National Heritage Language Resource Center and has been the recipient of three National Science Foundation grants to study this population.

-Sponsors: CLA Hilliard Grant, the College of Education, the Center for Gender, Race, and Identity, the Washoe County School District, the Latino Research Center, Core Humanities, Truckee Meadows Community College and the Department of World Languages and Literatures.
+Sponsors: CLA Hilliard Grant, the College of Education, the Department of Gender, Race, and Identity, the Washoe County School District, the Latino Research Center, Core Humanities, Truckee Meadows Community College and the Department of World Languages and Literatures.

 September 2017 - Bárbara Colio